Education & Training UK-wide

 • Headcount process: Submit termly headcount data to your local authority confirming which children are receiving funded hours

-• Eligibility codes: Parents provide a 30-hour eligibility code.
-You must verify this with your local authority before claiming funded hours
+• Eligibility codes: Parents provide a working-parent entitlement code from the Childcare Service.
+You must verify this through your local authority's eligibility checking service before claiming funded hours

 • Payment schedule: Funding is typically paid termly in arrears, though some authorities pay monthly.
 Budget for cash flow accordingly